Home » PowerShell » How to Get Current Directory Full Path in PowerShell?

 PS D:\PowerShell>

-In the above PowerShell script, System.Environment CurrentDirectory property to get current working directory.
-Note here, it returns the current directory path even working location is set to D:\PowerShell
+The above command returns the current directory path even if the working directory location is set to D:\PowerShell.

 PowerShell Get Current Directory of Script File